GusPietrasanta/brake-flush-machine/README.md

 ## How it works

-Schematics for the wiring can be found in the schematics folder of the project.
+Schematics for the wiring can be found in the schematics folder of the project (both .kicad files and screen captures for quick reference).

 The C code is pretty simple and straightforward, and also heavily commented, but basically it runs a program that: